Skip to main

 NIST scientists S. Deustua, J. Rice, and B. Alberding will apply their expertise to the calibration of Landolt-emitted light.
 This will be critical, as precise calibration enables astronomers to better answer pressing questions like: “Are there other Earths?
 What is the history of the Universe?"

 "Major new telescopes – like NASA’s Nancy Grace Roman Space Telescope and the Vera C. Rubin Observatory – intend to measure the expansion history of the universe using the brightnesses of supernovae.
 However, errors in brightness calibration across wavelengths could lead to incorrect measurements.
-Landolt will solve this problem by providing telescopes with light of known brightness," said Greg Aldering of Lawrence Berkeley National Laboratory's Physics Division, who will serve on the Landolt science team to ensure that it is designed and performs as needed for precision cosmology measurements.
-Once the Landolt satellite is in orbit, Aldering and his team plan to observe the calibrated light from Landolt with ground-based instruments, including the SuperNova Integral Field Spectrograph (SNIFS) in Hawaii, built in part by Lawrence Berkeley National Laboratory, and the Vera C. Rubin Observatory in Chile, equipped with a 3.2 billion pixel camera built by DOE.
+Landolt will solve this problem by providing telescopes with light of known brightness," said Greg Aldering of the Berkeley Lab's Physics Division, who will serve on the Landolt science team to ensure that it is designed and performs as needed for precision cosmology measurements.
+Once the Landolt satellite is in orbit, Aldering and his team plan to observe the calibrated light from Landolt with ground-based instruments, including the SuperNova Integral Field Spectrograph (SNIFS) in Hawaii, built in part by Berkeley Lab, and the Vera C. Rubin Observatory in Chile, equipped with a 3.2 billion pixel camera built by DOE.

 “Being a part of this space mission along with brilliant experts by contributing to target selection and data analysis is an exciting prospect,” said Canada’s Jonathan Gagné, scientific advisor at the Planétarium | Montréal Space for Life, adjunct professor at Université de Montréal, and member of the Trottier Institute for Research on Exoplanets (iRex).
 “The impact that the Landolt mission will have in different areas of astrophysics, notably in exoplanet characterization and in measuring the accelerating expansion of the Universe, will be particularly important,” Gagné explained.